crillab/metrics/docs/md/wallet.md

 ## Draw Figures

-Now we have the analysis builded and we have manipulated the data we want to highlight, we can start to draw figures.
-Thanks to *Wallet*, we are able to build two kind of figures: static or dynamic ones.
+Now we have the analysis built and we have manipulated the data we want to highlight, we can start to draw figures.
+Thanks to *Wallet*, we are able to build two kinds of figures: static and dynamic.

 ### Static Figures

-*Wallet* permits to draw static plots and to compute tables showing different statistic measures.
-These figures can easily be exported in a format specified by the user, such as LaTeX for tables, or PNG images and vector graphics (such as SVG or EPS images).
+*Wallet* permits to draw static plots and computing tables showing different statistic measures.
+These figures can easily be exported in a format specified by the user, such as LaTeX for tables, or PNG images, and vector graphics (such as SVG or EPS images).
 Static plots are highly configurable in order to fit in their final destination.

 #### Tables

-*Wallet* proposes two main tables showing different kind of statistics.
-A first one permits to show a global overview of the results.
+*Wallet* proposes two main tables showing different kinds of statistics.
+The first one permits us to show a global overview of the results.
 The main **statistic table** permits to show these statistics:

 - `count` is the number of solved inputs for a given experiment-ware.
 - `sum` is the time taken by the experiment-ware to solve (or not) inputs (including timeout inputs).
 - `PARx` is equivalent to `sum` but gives a penalty of x times the timeout to failed experiments.
 - `common count` is the number of inputs commonly solved by all the experiment-wares.
-- `common sum` is the time taken to solved the commonly solved inputs.
+- `common sum` is the time taken to solve the commonly solved inputs.
 - `uncommon count` corresponds to the number of inputs solved by an experiment-ware less the common ones (the common ones could be considered as easy inputs).

 ```python